 Yep, I come by it naturally.
 I also want to get some bang for my baking buck.

-This oatmeal cake is the one my brother and I used to ask her to bake when our birthdays rolled around.
+This recipe for oatmeal cake is the one my brother and I used to ask her to bake when our birthdays rolled around.
 When I told that to my oldest son recently he wrinkled his nose and said, “You guys wanted oatmeal cake for your birthday?
 What was wrong with you?”

 And then he ate a piece.